MicrosoftDocs/quantum-docs-pr/articles/techniques/index.md

 - In [Putting it all together](xref:microsoft.quantum.techniques.puttingittogether), you will leverage the techniques from the sections above to create a program which performs **quantum teleportation**: using two classical bits to "teleport" the full state of one qubit onto another.

 - [Going further](xref:microsoft.quantum.techniques.going-further) introduces advanced techniques that can prove helpful as you move toward more complex quantum programming.
-	In particular, we discuss the use of *generic* operations and functions in Q#, which enable higher-order control flow by remaining agnostic to the specific types of their input/output, as well as *borrowing* qubits.
+	In particular, we discuss the use of *type-parameterized* operations and functions in Q#, which enable higher-order control flow by remaining agnostic to the specific types of their input/output, as well as *borrowing* qubits.
 	The latter differs from basic qubit allocation in that a Q# operation may use "dirty" qubits---qubits not necessarily initialized to a known state---to assist computations.

 - [Testing and debugging](xref:microsoft.quantum.techniques.testing-and-debugging) details some techniques for making sure your code is doing what it is supposed to.